PILGRIMAGE OF A PROMISE

 friend he'd found down in the dumps on the border.
 When the crowd cheered, 'Yes!'
 Rick's walk really began.

-Rick first walked across Alabama from East to West in 1992, and he did it for the most part barefoot.
+Rick first walked across Alabama from East to West in 1994, and he did it for the most part barefoot.
 He burned his feet up so badly on that hot Alabama asphalt that he later had to start wearing shoes.
 Alabama is 340 miles from east to west.
 Rick's goal of raising ten pairs of shoes for each mile he walked was surpassed by fifty thousand pairs of shoes that first year.
 And yes, he made it back to the dump, found his little friend, and put a new pair of shoes on his feet.
 Rick still has the excuse for shoes the little boy traded him for a new pair on his bookshelf at home.
 Thanks to all those shoes people donated, Rick's team could put shoes on everyone's feet there in that little dump.
 They were later able to buy another local dump in that city and build an orphanage there.
 (If you'd ever like to see it you can come down to Mexico with us.
 We'd love to have you.)
 Since that first walk, Rick has continued walking across a different state each year, along with walking across Alabama from north to south which was his second annual walk.
 Sometimes, he'll walk more than one state when they are small enough.
-To date he has
+As of 2024, he

 Nevada in 2018, his first one on a new knee.
 He walked across Wisconsin in 2019.
 His goal is to keep walking and keep raising shoes.
 Our research shows that Rick would be the first person ever to walk across each of the 50 United States of America.
 You can keep up with his journeys by following us on social media.
 His walks usually take place in the fall and we do what we can to keep everyone up-to-date on where he is on his walks.
 He'd love for you to join him for a few miles, a meal, or a service at your church or organization.
 He would also appreciate your help with his ongoing effort at raising shoes for those who need them.
 You could do that by donating shoes, donating money, joining him on the walk, or going down to Mexico to give the shoes out.